 You can include up to three links to websites and blogs.
 Link to your company website and blog first.
-Then think about other online resources people will find valuable - maybe your jobs page?
+Then think about other online resources people will find valuable - maybe your Careers page?
 Or include a link to your calendar so people can easily schedule a call.

-If you want people to contact you, include a work email
+If you want people to contact you, include a work email.

 Are you active on Twitter?
-Add your Twitter ID to your LinkedIn account.
-You can also add WeChat, Skype, and other IM accounts.
+Link to your Twitter account.
+You can also add WeChat, Skype, and other ways to reach you.